 ETFs, by contrast, are traded like stocks throughout the day.
 And because of the way ETF shares are created and redeemed, the NAV can vary, creating a wider or tighter bid-ask spread, depending on volume.

 The expense ratio of mutual funds includes management fees, operational expenses, and 12b-1 fees.
 These 12b-1 fees are a type of marketing and distribution fee that don’t apply to ETFs, which trade on stock exchanges.

 Thus the expense ratio for most ETFs, including actively managed ETFs, can be lower than mutual funds.

 Pros and Cons of Actively Managed ETFs

-The biggest advantage of an actively managed ETF is the potential for gains that could exceed those of the market at large.
-While very few investment management teams beat the market, those who do tend to produce outsized gains over a short period.
+One advantage of an actively managed ETF is the potential for gains that could exceed market returns.
+While very few investment management teams beat the market, those who do tend to produce outsize gains over a short period.